twitter/scrooge/README.md

 It also uses scala syntax so the generated code is much smaller.

 The generated code still depends on libthrift.

+There is a fairly comprehensive set of unit tests, which actually generate code, compile it, and execute it to verify expectations.

 ## Building